alexisakira/alexisakira.github.io/_publications/commentTirole.md

 ---
-title: "👍Correction to 'Asset Bubbles and Overlapping Generations'"
+title: "👍Comment on 'Asset Bubbles and Overlapping Generations'"
 collection: publications
 link:
 venue: "Accepted at Econometrica"